-Formally scheduled URE work days are typically on the 3rd Saturday of every month, except December.
+Formally scheduled URE work days are usually on the 3rd or 4th Saturday of every month , except December.

 Weather factors may cause a work day to be rescheduled for a different Saturday.

-Actual work day dates are shown on CNC4x4’s calendar and on emails sent out by CNC4x4 prior to the work day.
+Actual work day dates may be shown on CNC4x4’s calendar and may be on emails sent out by CNC4x4 just prior to the work day.
 Watch for updates and cancellations via email.

 Last but not least, you can also create your own work day at any time.
 See details below.

 How Do I Let the Club Know I’m Going to Attend?

 Specific information will be found at the top of the information email updates as the work day approaches.
 Although our club’s officially adopted trail is ‘Slab Pile’, we may be directed to any or all trails for work day tasks.
 At past work-days we’ve done the following…